Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 -------------------- [Show Online Players] ---------------------

 ► Description:
-  Shows a list of online players and the total number of players on the bottom right of the screen.
+  Shows a list of online players and the total number of players in the current world.
+  Can choose to show it at the bottom-right of the screen or under the minimap.
   Not displayed if only one player is online.
   Displays maximum 20 players.
   The list can be toggled with the Home key, but the total number of online players will still be shown.